 Focusing on reach, efficiency, and effectiveness helps companies and their nonprofit partners move beyond output measurements toward volunteers’ contribution to social change and the social return on investment of employee volunteerism.

-Image: The Guide to Actionable Measurement, the Bill and Melinda Gates Foundation.
+Images: CC BY 2.0; The Guide to Actionable Measurement, the Bill and Melinda Gates Foundation.